 Email is emerging as one of the most valuable services on the internet today.
-Most of the internet systems use SMTP as a method to transfer mail from one user to another.
-SMTP is a push protocol and is used to send the mail whereas POP (post office protocol) or IMAP (internet message access protocol) are used to retrieve those mails at the receiver’s side.
+Most internet systems use SMTP as a method to transfer mail from one user to another.
+SMTP is a push protocol and is used to send the mail whereas POP (post office protocol) or IMAP (internet message access protocol) are used to retrieve those emails at the receiver’s side.

 SMTP is an application layer protocol.
 The client who wants to send the mail opens a TCP connection to the SMTP server and then sends the mail across the connection.
-The SMTP server is always on listening mode.
-As soon as it listens for a TCP connection from any client, the SMTP process initiates a connection on that port (25).
-After successfully establishing the TCP connection the client process sends the mail instantly.
+The SMTP server is an always-on listening mode.
+As soon as it listens for a TCP connection from any client, the SMTP process initiates a connection through port 25.
+After successfully establishing a TCP connection the client process sends the mail instantly.

 - Store-and- forward method

-The end to end model is used to communicate between different organizations whereas the store and forward method are used within an organization.
-A SMTP client who wants to send the mail will contact the destination’s host SMTP directly in order to send the mail to the destination.
+The end-to-end model is used to communicate between different organizations whereas the store and forward method is used within an organization.
+An SMTP client who wants to send the mail will contact the destination’s host SMTP directly, in order to send the mail to the destination.
 The SMTP server will keep the mail to itself until it is successfully copied to the receiver’s SMTP.

-The client SMTP is the one which initiates the session let us call it as the client- SMTP and the server SMTP is the one which responds to the session request and let us call it as receiver-SMTP.
+The client SMTP is the one that initiates the session so let us call it client- SMTP and the server SMTP is the one that responds to the session request so let us call it receiver-SMTP.
 The client- SMTP will start the session and the receiver-SMTP will respond to the request.

 Model of SMTP system

-In the SMTP model user deals with the user agent (UA) for example Microsoft Outlook, Netscape, Mozilla, etc. In order to exchange the mail using TCP, MTA is used.
-The users sending the mail do not have to deal with the MTA it is the responsibility of the system admin to set up the local MTA.
-The MTA maintains a small queue of mails so that it can schedule repeat delivery of mail in case the receiver is not available.
+In the SMTP model user deals with the user agent (UA), for example, Microsoft Outlook, Netscape, Mozilla, etc. In order to exchange the mail using TCP, MTA is used.
+The user sending the mail doesn’t have to deal with MTA as it is the responsibility of the system admin to set up a local MTA.
+The MTA maintains a small queue of mails so that it can schedule repeat delivery of mails in case the receiver is not available.
 The MTA delivers the mail to the mailboxes and the information can later be downloaded by the user agents.

 Both the SMTP-client and SMTP-server should have 2 components: